Giovanni Battista Salvi da Sassoferrato: Biography

-From 1650 until his death little is known of Sassoferrato’s activity.
-Presumably he was employed in producing the numerous images of the Virgin, for which he became particularly known.
+From 1650 until his death, little is known of Sassoferrato’s activity.
+Presumably, he was employed in producing the numerous images of the Virgin, for which he became particularly known.
 The vogue for such images, stimulated by the Marian cult of the Counter-Reformation, obliged him to paint them in quantity and to keep a reserve stock to meet the ever-increasing demand.
 All his known images of the Virgin have now been catalogued, and, despite their quantity, they reveal a consistently high quality of execution.
 Sassoferrato was also a skilled copyist, following the common 17th-century practice of reproducing paintings by other masters.
 He often used the subjects of other works or details taken from them, sometimes modifying the composition or the dimensions.
-Thus his Annunciation (1632–40; San Pietro, Perugia) is clearly based on part of an altarpiece painted by Raphael for San Francesco, Perugia (1500–03; Rome, Pinacoteca Vaticana).
-Apart from certain exceptions, such as the faithful copy (San Pietro, Perugia) of Raphael’s Entombment (1507; Rome, Galleria Borghese), Sassoferrato's copying style was highly free and individualistic and he rather modified the original compositions or their dimensions than slavishly copy.
+Thus, his Annunciation (1632–40; San Pietro, Perugia) is clearly based on part of an altarpiece painted by Raphael for San Francesco, Perugia (1500–03; Rome, Pinacoteca Vaticana).
+Apart from certain exceptions, such as the faithful copy (San Pietro, Perugia) of Raphael’s Entombment (1507; Rome, Galleria Borghese), Sassoferrato's copying style was highly free and individualistic, and he rather modified the original compositions or their dimensions than slavishly copied.
 Sassoferrato died in Rome on 8 August 1685.
-His will is dated June 29 of the same year.
+His will is dated 29 June of the same year.